California Senate Bill 79: Parking mandates

 On August 30, 2022, AB 2097 was passed by the legislature, and was signed into law on September 22, 2022 by Newsom.
-It removes parking minimums for homes and commercial properties within one half-mile of public transit stations or in neighborhoods with low rates of car use.
+It removes parking minimums for homes and commercial properties within 1/2 mi of public transit stations or in neighborhoods with low rates of car use.
 California became the second state after Oregon to eliminate parking minimums near public transit.
-Other laws passed before and after AB 2097, including the HOME Act, SB 4, and SB 6, also prohibited parking mandates within a half-mile of public transit for eligible projects.
+Other laws passed before and after AB 2097, including the HOME Act, SB 4, and SB 6, also prohibited parking mandates within 1/2 mi of public transit for eligible projects.

 Commercially-zoned areas

-On September 28, 2022, AB 2011 was signed into law, allowing for a CEQA-exempt, ministerial, by-right approval for affordable housing on commercially zoned lands, and also allowing such approvals for mixed-income housing along commercial corridors, provided that such housing projects satisfy specific criteria of affordability, labor, and environment and pay prevailing wage.
-AB 2011 allows for the density of mixed income projects to be 80 units per acre for sites within one-half mile of a major transit stop (regardless of whether another previous condition applies), and (through subsequent amendments by AB 2243 in 2024) also allows for the maximum height for an AB 2011 project to be 65 feet for sites that are within one-half mile of a major transit stop and not within a coastal zone, with the ability to increase the height limit for affordable housing through the density bonus.
+AB 2011 allows for the density of mixed income projects to be 80 units per acre for sites within 1/2 mi of a major transit stop (regardless of whether another previous condition applies), and (through subsequent amendments by AB 2243 in 2024) also allows for the maximum height for an AB 2011 project to be 65 ft for sites that are within 1/2 mi of a major transit stop and not within a coastal zone, with the ability to increase the height limit for affordable housing through the density bonus.